 In connection with the Acquisition, we amended and restated our existing senior secured credit facility.
 Our amended and restated senior secured credit facility provides for a \$150.0 million revolving line of credit.
 The maturity date of the revolving line of credit is September 30, 2011.
 We may choose to repay outstanding borrowings under the amended and restated senior secured credit facility at any time before maturity without penalty.
+Debt under the amended and restated senior secured credit facility at any time before maturity without penalty.
+Debt under the amended and restated senior secured credit facility at any time before maturity without penalty.
 Debt under the amended and restated senior secured credit facility bears interest at an annual rate equal to the Eurodollar rate plus an applicable margin or an alternative base rate defined as the higher of (1) the lender's announced prime rate or (2) the federal funds rate plus the sum of 50 basis points and an applicable margin.
 Under the amended and restated senior secured credit facility, the lenders have a security interest in substantially all of our assets.